 College Cruisers adjacent to the Jericho site offer a range of services including mechanical, carpentry, welding and gas services; pump outs; rubbish dumps; diesel; chandlery items within 24 hours; boat safety tests and landlord certificates.
 College Cruisers do not have a permanent method for lifting boats but hire a crane when required.
 They do not have a dry dock.

 At the present time only College Cruisers offer a level of services in the Oxford area on the canal which can be accessed at all times although it does not provide all of the essential services.
-It is also possible in the future that new boatyard facilities will be provided at Yarnton but this is not guaranteed.
+It is also possible in the future that new boatyard facilities will be provided at Yarnton but this is looking less likely.
 The level of boatyard facilities required at Jericho should therefore reflect the potential for the situation to change in the future.
 This is particularly important if a planning application is submitted some years after adoption of this SPD.

 Essential boatyard facilities are:

-A covered wet/dry dock with hard standing space and a mechanism for lifting boats out of the water - Residential boats each need to undertake repairs every four years taking approximately two weeks every time for the required blacking and repairs.
-The appropriate number of dry berths will depend on the number of boats in the Oxford area.
+A covered wet/dry dock with hard standing space and a mechanism for lifting boats out of the water - Residential boats each need to undertake repairs every four years taking up to two weeks every time for the required blacking and repairs.
+The appropriate number of dry berths will depend on the number of boats in the Oxford area which could be up to four berths.
 If there is demand, an extra dry berth may be required for long term projects such as when a boat is burnt out.
 Each berth would need access to electricity and a tap.
-Hard standing space is required for circulation around the boats that are being worked on out of the water (1 metre around a boat).
+Hard standing space is required for circulation around the boats that are being worked on out of the water (at least 1 metre around a boat).

 Indoor DIY workshop space and store room - This is where repairs on engines and fittings can be made and where paints, cleaning equipment and tools can be stored.
 In order for the boatyard to be genuinely DIY there will need to be workshop provision to enable boaters to carry out work off the boat.
 This will need to include space for carrying out woodwork, metal work and work on engines that need lifting out of the boat